qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 For each marker symbol layer type, you can set some of the following properties:

-* :guilabel:`Color` for the fill and/or stroke, using all the capabilities of the :ref:`color-selector` widget;
 * :guilabel:`Size`
+* :guilabel:`Fill color` using all the capabilities of the :ref:`color-selector` widget, extended by a shortcut to apply a :guilabel:`Transparent fill` in the drop-down menu;
+* :guilabel:`Stroke color` using all the capabilities of the color selector widget, extended by a shortcut to apply a :guilabel:`Transparent stroke` in the drop-down menu;
 * :guilabel:`Stroke style`
 * :guilabel:`Stroke width`
 * :guilabel:`Join style`
 * :guilabel:`Rotation`
-* :guilabel:`Offset X,Y`: You can shift the symbol in the x- or y- direction;
+* :guilabel:`Offset`: You can shift the symbol in the :guilabel:`X` or :guilabel:`Y` direction;
 * :guilabel:`Anchor point`.

 In most of the marker symbols dialog, you also have a frame with previews of